mmfrenkel/log-database/README.md

 ## Future Development

-This database system was built as an exercise of understanding how LSM Trees work.
+This database system was built as an exercise of understanding how log-structured merge tree systems work.
 Currently, this database is a single-threaded system, where the compaction step occurs synchronously with user input.
 This does not degrade performance of this demo project, as the volume of writes and reads is low (a single user).
 However, future iterations will explore multithreading in order to allow compaction to run as a background process.